 Then got into airbnb.
 I loved decorating the space!
 I would take a midnight bus into Pittsburgh, where the properties were, and then start working the minute I came in to set up the space.
 Then I would work for 3-4 days straight and take a midnight bus back to NYC.

-That’s a great business but it will take 4-5 times the amount of time and you expect.
+That’s a great business but it will take about 4-5 times the amount of time you’d expect it to take.
 What I realized is that the house was rentable, but airbnb guests expect almost hotel like experiences, so just buying a bed and sheets is not enough.

 But with the right components and prep it can be completely worth it vs. renting!
 I look forward to talking about airbnb and other real estate ventures with you.

 I’ve been fortunate to allow myself to have tried everything and had numerous successful businesses along the way.

 It’s now time for me to also tap into my greatest interest, sharing information and connecting and helping others with a show.